FrontMatter/web-documentation-nextjs/content/docs/commands.md

 ID: `frontMatter.diagnostics`

-### Insert image into your content
+### Insert media into your content

-Allows you to quickly insert an image reference in the Markdown file.
+Allows you to quickly insert an media reference in the Markdown file.

-ID: `frontMatter.insertImage`
+ID: `frontMatter.insertMedia`

 ### Insert snippet into your content